TAMU-CPT/lims-frontend/DESIGN.md

 		- copy and pasting code which provides significant room for typos and other errors
 		- **spreadsheets were hidden on peoples computers and hard to find during accessing archival data**
 		- This spreadhseets all ran the same calculations
-	- The model addresses these problems:
+	- The model addresses these specific problems:
 		- The sequencing data is avialable online by default, it is now impossible to lose sequencing data.
-I do not personally have to dig through old PC hard drives to find where Bob the Dunce decided to stick his sequencing spreadsheet.
+Unlike the past, I will not personally have to dig through old PC hard drives to find where Joe Aggie decided to stick his sequencing spreadsheet.
 I can easily find it because they're all in one place with uniform display.
+		- This has been an issue in the past.
+I could not find records of phages being sequenced due to name changes and not being able to find the spreadsheets for various year.
 		- They capture all of the information online, because we are building the infrastructure to plan sequencing runs as well as process results: This is not just a spreadsheet with pools,